mishahublog/BioArgo/README.md

 ## Get data to ponman

 Getting data to ponman can attain in two ways.
-Since API programing is not available, the database can be access by FTP(File transfer protocol) or you can manually download to the working directory.
+Since API programming is not available, the database can be access by FTP(File transfer protocol) or you can manually download to the working directory.

 ```
 #extract data from a location and time